 Read all about what to do and where to stay during your trip to Da Nang!

 History buffs will love the Imperial City of Hue as it was the seat of Nguyễn Dynasty emperors from 1802 to 1945 and there is a beautiful walled complex to explore.
-So much history there to learn about and gain a greater understanding for.
+Hue has so much history to learn about and gain a greater understanding.

 Hue was also right in the center of the clash of northern and southern Vietnam during the American War (or Vietnam War as you may know it) so many of the sites have had to be reconstructed.
-The longest and bloodiest battle took place here.
+The longest and bloodiest battle took place here but thankfully many of the historical sites remain intact.

 If Hue is on your Vietnamese travel itinerary, read all about what to do while visiting!